 Switch from Google Voice for business to Quo

-Google Voice is an affordable VoIP service for small businesses.
+Google Voice is an affordable VoIP service provider for small businesses.
 Unfortunately, the setup is rigorous, hinders team collaboration, and lacks external integrations.

 Quo is the best Google Voice alternative for small and fast-growing businesses.